citrus/spree_drop_shipping/README.md

     rails s

-You should be up and running now! - except that this gem doesn't do much yet hahahaha!
+You should be up and running now!

+### Sample Data

+If you'd like to generate sample data, use the included rake tasks

+    rake db:sample                    # Loads sample data into the store rake db:sample:suppliers          # Create sample suppliers and randomly link to products rake db:sample:drop_ship_orders   # Create sample drop ship orders

 Testing